 The prophetic allusions and fulfillment of the Law by Jesus Christ warranted a shift from the Sabbath to the Lord’s Day because we went from dead to alive, from shadow to substance (Hebrews 10:1, Colossians 2:17), from law to Spirit (2 Corinthians 3:3-6).
 It is no coincidence, then, that each Gospel unequivocally states that Christ’s resurrection was “on the first day of the week” and that no Epistle or the book of Acts explicitly addresses this Sabbatical issue as a moral concern, rather it often addressed in passing as being fulfilled in God through new creation, suggesting the rules and rituals of Sabbath were grouped in with the rest of the ceremonial law as Jesus infers (John 7:21-24; Matthew 12:5; Mark 2:28) and as the prophet Hosea predicts (Hosea 2:11), all as a sign that points to the Messiah.
 Therefore, Christians are not held morally culpable for violating the Sabbath because we are a new creation in Christ (2 Corinthians 5:17).

-So the real question we should be asking is if we should go to church on Sunday, the Lord’s Day? –– Yes!
+The real question we should be asking is if we should go to church on Sunday, the Lord’s Day? –– Yes!
 Not as a ritual for justification, but because you should desire to worship God with others who love and follow Jesus Christ (Hebrews 10:24-25).
-This fulfills the two greatest commandments in the purest sense of it.
+This fulfills the two greatest commandments in the purest sense of it –– love is what works!
 And by not desiring to remember what Christ did for us with fellow believers, it can lead to ineffectual moral standards or demonstrate a lack of desire to love fellow believers – a problem that John the Apostle spoke against in 1 John 2:9-11.
-Remember, moral law underpins our behaviour.
+Remember, moral law is grounded in the love of God and underpins our behaviour.

 I apologize for the drawn-out response; your question was more complex than it gave off.
 I hope that helps address your difficulty.
 Thanks again, Christopher!